 Submitting your contract

-Once you select a room/apartment, your contract will be due within 24 hours.
-If we assign you a room/apartment, your contract will be due within 24 hours of notification.
-Each student needs to submit their individual contract on time, even if they are sharing a room, apartment or suite.
+If you select a room, your contract will be due within 24 hours.
+If we assign you a room, your contract will be due within 24 hours of notification.
+Each student needs to submit their individual contract on time, even if they are sharing a room or suite.

 General Accommodation Options